centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 #### Security fixes

-[Security] Enabled whitelist of Centreon Gorgone commands by default to manage Centreon Engine and Broker processes and to limit escalations of potential future vulnerabilities.
+[Security] Enabled whitelist of Centreon Gorgone commands by default to manage Centreon Engine and Broker processes in order to limit escalations of potential future vulnerabilities.

 ### 22.10.3